 ABOUT THE AUTHOR:

 Kathy loves reading and writing even more.
 She homeschools her three kids, so in between unsuccessfully explaining the difference between subject and predicate or how to divide fractions, she enters an imaginary world of troubled and passionate characters whose stories take over the page.
 Kathy lives in Kwazulu Natal, South Africa, where the summers are hot, the winters cool, and bugs thrive.
-Her first published novel, Wedding Gown Girl, came out in 2012 with Astraea Press.
+Her first published novel, Wedding Gown Girl, came out in 2012.
 She belongs to the Romance Writers of South Africa Group (ROSA) which has been her greatest support and inspiration the last few years.

 Connect with Kathy online at the links below: